Dynamic Tables in Excel (Table of Contents)

 =SUMIF(SalesTable[Sales Person],F2,SalesTable[Sales])

-- Sales Person: This is the name of the column we are referring to.
+- Sales Person: This is the column’s name we are referring to.

 - Sales: This is again the column we are referring to.

-In excel tables, once the table is created, all the column headings become their references.
-Unlike in normal data range, we won’t see any kind of cell ranges.
-These are called Named Ranges, which are created by the Excel Table itself.
+Once the Table is created, all the column headings become their references in Excel tables.
+Unlike in normal data ranges, we won’t see any cell ranges.
+These are called Named Ranges, created by the Excel Table itself.

 - Ctrl + T is the shortcut key to create tables.